WebDevStudios/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 1.6.1 =
+* Fixed: Issue with selecting forms in the widget.
+* Fixed: Compatibility with other page builders and our Gutenberg integration.
+* Updated: Revised wording and links for admin notice about potential issues.

 = 1.6.0 =
 * Addded: Uninstall routine to remove various options saved from use of the plugin, when uninstalling.